bruceblee96/bruceblee96.github.io/README.md

 # Bruce's Portfolio Projects

 ## [Data Analysis in Inventory Management: Real Case in Managing a Warehouse (Excel, SQL, R, PowerBI)](inventory_management_report.html)
-Using data to make sure that the inventory is well stocked for the future.
+Using data to make sure that the inventory is well stocked for the future!

 <img src="/images/inventory.jpg.webp" width="60%">